A. Introduction

 The essential factor that will lead an organization to have a competitive advantage is human capital (human resources).
 Human capital refers to the stock of employee skills that exist within a firm at any given point in time.
 Human resource and human capital are almost the same, however, human capital concerns more about human talent (Wright et al., 2001).

-Intellectual capital is composed of three forms of intellectual capital – human capital, customer capital (or relation capital), and structure capital which can be divided into innovation capital and process capital.
+Intellectual capital (intellectual capital is the total value of all of an organisation’s intangible assets.
+It includes human capital but goes beyond it) is composed of three forms of intellectual capital – human capital, customer capital (or relation capital), and structure capital which can be divided into innovation capital and process capital.
 Among the elements of intellectual capital, human capital is the most fundamental.
 Human capital affects innovation capital and process capital.
 Innovation capital affects process capital, which in turn influences customer capital.
 Finally, customer capital contributes to performance.
 When a company has a $1 increase in R&D expenditure, it has a $2 increase in earnings and $5 increase in market value over the next seven years (Wen-Ying Wang and Chingfu Chang, 2005).

 Resource is ‘anything which could be thought of as a strength or weakness of a given firm (all assets, capabilities, organizational processes, firm attributes, information, knowledge, etc).
 In the resource-based view of the firm, resources are the sources of competitive advantage (Wright et al., 2006).

-HRM Practices refer to the pattern of planned human resource deployments and activities intended to enable an organization to achieve its goals.
-The results show that HRMP had a positive impact on EP, as well as job satisfaction and its components (job stability and job enrichment) (Yousef Alsafadi, and Shadi Altahat, 2021).
+HRM Practices refer to the pattern of planned human resource deployments and activities intended to enable an organization to achieve its goals (Yousef Alsafadi, and Shadi Altahat, 2021).
 Human Resource Management practices include job analysis/job design, recruitment, selection, training and development, incentive compensation, other compensation, (self-managed) teams, participation/autonomy, (results-oriented) performance appraisal/ management, job security, employee voice/grievance, promotion from within/career development/internal labor market, information sharing/communication, HR planning, flexible work/family-friendly practices, and other practices (Boon et al., 2019).

 REFERENCES